-No sourdough discard will ever go to waste once you start making these Very Cheesy Cheddar Sourdough Crackers!
+No sourdough discard will ever go to waste once you start making these Sourdough Cheese Crackers!
 Crispy, crunchy, sharp with mature Cheddar and with a signature sourdough tang, these are great to take to work for snacking or served with hummus and dips at a party!

 The Day Before: